animaone/castlevania-64-camera-routine/README.md

+# The patch:
+In the process of analyzing this routine I ended up reaching the goal  of modifying the camera behaviour.
+Now it is possible to move the camera using D-Pad.
+Enjoy!
+I provided the bps patch for the ROM in this folder: Castlevania (USA) (Rev 2).bps

+To be used with the ROM whose name is: Castlevania (USA) (Rev 2).z64 ROM md5sum:
+06b58673f7d31c56f8fe8186e86f6bd6

 # castlevania-64-camera-routine
 A few years ago I wanted to do a modding in this game.
 I couldn't remember why anymore, but after playing the game again for a while, I remembered.